travelaudience/kubernetes-nexus/docs/usage/using-nexus-with-sbt.md

 // This will prevent access to Maven Central. externalResolvers := Resolver.withDefaultResolvers(resolvers.value, mavenCentral = false)
 ```
-if you are using `sbt > 1.x`, you need to use `combineDefaultResolvers` method instead:
+if you are using sbt 1.x, you need to use `combineDefaultResolvers` method instead:

 ```
 externalResolvers := Resolver.combineDefaultResolvers(resolvers.value.toVector, false)
 ```

-One can check if their configuration is working by deleting the `~/.ivy2/cache`
+(If not using coursier as dependency resolver) one can check if their configuration is
-directory and running:
+working by deleting the `~/.ivy2/cache` directory and running:

 ```shell
 $ sbt run